 Maintaining a healthy, lush lawn is a point of pride for many homeowners.
-However, achieving and maintaining a beautiful lawn requires proper care and attention.
+However, achieving and maintaining a beautiful lawn in Georgia requires proper knowledge of warm-season grasses.
 One of the most important aspects of lawn care is mowing your grass to the right height.
-In this article, we’ll explore why mowing your grass to the right height is so important and why you should avoid mowing it too short.
+In this article, we’ll explore why mowing your grass to the right height is so important and why you should avoid letting it get too tall and lanky.

 If you purchased sod through Legacy Turf Farms, you can find the specific mowing height details for your specific grass variety by picking your sod from our Sod Types page!
 Comprehensive lawn care guides can also be found on the individual sod information pages.